ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/indexing-performance.markdown

 If a configuration is specific to an index, it can be [set in the Studio](../../../studio/database/indexes/create-map-index#configuration).
 If it is a server-wide only configuration, it must be set in the server's [settings.json](../../../server/configuration/configuration-options#json).

-While they prevent system overloads, batch stops also point to potential **opportunities to optimize** your indexes.
+While they prevent system exhaustion, batch stops also point to potential **opportunities to optimize** your indexes.

 Batch stops break up processes into smaller batches when